Proxima Centauri: General characteristics

 Proxima Centauri is a red dwarf, because it belongs to the main sequence on the Hertzsprung–Russell diagram and is of spectral class M5.5.
 The M5.5 class means that it falls in the low-mass end of M-type dwarf stars, with its hue shifted toward red-yellow by an effective temperature of ~3000 K. Its absolute visual magnitude, or its visual magnitude as viewed from a distance of 10 pc, is 15.5.
-Its total luminosity over all wavelengths is only 0.16% that of the Sun, although when observed in the wavelengths of visible light the eye is most sensitive to, it is only 0.0056% as luminous as the Sun.
+Its total luminosity over all wavelengths is only 0.16% that of the Sun, although when observed in the wavelengths of visible light to which the eye is most sensitive, it is only 0.0056% as luminous as the Sun.
 More than 85% of its radiated power is at infrared wavelengths.